• Skip to main content

 For e.g.,

-Also, if the plant is undergoing some sort of stress, it won't produce any new leaves for few weeks.
+Also, if the plant is undergoing some sort of stress, it won’t produce any new leaves for a few weeks.

 So, you will have to consider all these factors before expecting new leaves on the plant.

-4. Do Rubber Plant Need Direct Sunlight?
+4. Do Rubber Plants Need Direct Sunlight?

 No, the indoor varieties do well without direct sunlight.